-(5) All staff of the University and other members of the University community including students, contractor and adjuncts must be aware of their legislative obligations regarding fraud and corruption.
+- (5) All employees of the University and other members of the University community including students, contractors and adjuncts must be aware of their legislative obligations regarding fraud and corruption. - (6) This policy should be read in conjunction with the Whistleblower Reporting (Improper Conduct) Procedure.